ahmedelserafy7/Throttle/README.md

 ## `dispatch_once`

-`dispatch_once` is one of the solutions that you can use when you have more than one thread kicks off its function at the same time. so in order to solve the repetition that can occur you can use `dispatch_once`.
+`dispatch_once` is one of the solutions that you can use when you have more than one thread kicks off its function at the same time. so in order to solve the repetition that could occur you can use `dispatch_once`.
 Now you're waiting for the `dispatch_once` code.
 Unfortunately it's deprecated, but likely you can use `lazy var` instead.

 `lazy var` or nominally `dispatch_once` used to execute your operation once.